Ernest Henry Lee-Steere: Family

 Lee-Steere's two brothers died in WW2, and he created the sanctuary at St Stephen's Anglican Church, Toodyay in their memory.

 Lee-Steere's daughter Jemma is noted for being partner to Perth businessman Ric Stowe for 10 years from 1980.
-After the relationship ended, she sued Stowe for 250 million.
+After the relationship ended, she sued Stowe for A$250 million.

 Lee-Steere's other daughter, Vynka, was briefly an actress, appearing in the Australian soap-opera Certain Women, before later attaining a Doctor of Philosophy in Psychology and operating a private practice in Perth.

 Honours

 Lee-Steere was made a Knight Commander of the Order of the British Empire in the New Year's Honours of 1988.